Family Farms in Rural Japan

-Until now, these local treasures have been available only in Aso, but Mellow Monk's exclusive arrangements make this quality tea available outside of Japan for the first time.
+Until now, these hidden treasures have been available only in Japan, but Mellow Monk® now makes this exclusive, exquisite tea available to the entire world for the first time.

 Aso's farmers don't just work in Aso—they live there.
 So taking good care of the environment isn't just the ethical thing to do—it's the sensible thing, too.
 After all, they all breath the same air and drink the same water as their neighbors.